-Tributes and Remembrances Roll in for John McCain
+Tributes and Remembrances Roll In for John McCain

 Senate Majority Leader Mitch McConnell: “In an era filled with cynicism about national unity and public service, John McCain’s life shone as a bright example.
 He showed us that boundless patriotism and self-sacrifice are not outdated concepts or cliches, but the building blocks of an extraordinary American life.”

-Vice President Pence: “Karen and I send our deepest condolences to Cindy and the entire McCain family on the passing of Senator John McCain.
+Vice President Mike Pence: “Karen and I send our deepest condolences to Cindy and the entire McCain family on the passing of Senator John McCain.
 We honor his lifetime of service to this nation in our military and in public life.
 His family and friends will be in our prayers.
 God bless John McCain.”

 Dan Nowicki, a former Arizona Republic reporter who covered McCain for decades: “A scrappy political pugilist enjoying the fight and taking chances, drawing strength from old comrades from the Hanoi Hilton and energy from town-hall audiences.”